PacoReinaCampo/MPSoC-DV/certification/rtca/hardware/chapters/chapter-10.md

 #### Conceptual Design Data

-The conceptual design data is the data that describes the hardware item’s architecture and functional design and may include:
+The conceptual design data is the data that describes the hardware item's architecture and functional design and may include:

 1. A high-level description, such as a block diagram or HDL definition, which outlines the major functions and shows the flow of information between these functions.